3 bedroom pub for saleCH7

 Large bathroom with WC sink and large walk in shower.

 Three good sized double bedrooms, one is en-suite.

 There is a large car park to the rear of the property for staff and customer parking.
 There are several outhouses which are currently used for storage.

 We are advised the business is being sold as a Freehold opportunity.

 Sunday 12 noon to 10.30pm

 Evenings 6.30pm - 9.00pm Monday to Saturday and

 The business is run and managed by our clients, with the help of six-part time members of staff.

-The pub is currently generating an advised turnover of around £171,000 with a gross profit of 62% as of 2015 accounts, seeing an increase for the next financial year to a projected turnover of £177,000.
+The pub is currently generating an advised turnover of around £178,000 with a gross profit of 65% as of 2016 accounts.

 - Flint (6.5 mi)